Rob--W/display-anchors/README.md

 3. Press the keys for the desired shortcut (e.g. Ctrl + Shift + L).
 4. From now on, you can use the chosen shortcut to toggle anchors.

+### Custom anchor text
+By default, the anchor is used as a label for the link.
+You may also opt in for a fixed value, as follows:

+1. Right-click on the "#" button in the toolbar.
+2. Toggle the "Show full #anchor text" menu item.
+3. If the menu item is unchecked, then a paragraph symbol ("¶") is used.

+If you prefer a different label, visit the options page, set a different value and save the changes.

 ## History
 Before creating this extension, I've been using the "Display Anchors" feature of Chris Pederick's ["Web Developer" extension for Chrome](https://chrome.google.com/webstore/detail/bfbameneiokkgbdmiekhjnmfkcnldhhm).